Road trip the other day, satellite radio…

-Road trip the other day, satellite radio…listening to Cats in the Cradle with its famous lyrics of reaping what you sow and what is it you want to reap in life?
+listening to Harry Chapin’s Cats in the Cradle with its famous lyrics of reaping what you sow and what is it you want to reap in life?

 I was, and am, thankful for every moment our parents spent absolutely goofing off with us.
-There were chores, there were rebellions, (I’m a redhead) and there were screaming battles and fights between us three children so close in age.
+We kids had chores we were responsible for weekly.
+Their first three children, so close in age, had a few screaming battles and fights.
 I know that, but what I choose to remember is the fun.
-Ohmigosh, did we have fun.

-We had challenging croquet matches (Dad was usually the winner) and spent time lying on our backs in the yard so Dad could challenge us with, “What does that cloud look like?
+Some Sundays, we spent time lying on our backs in the grass.
+Dad could challenge us with, “What does that cloud look like?
 And that one?”

 I’m grateful this Thanksgiving for what our parents gave us: unconditional love.